bbkane/www.bbkane.com/content/blog/Go-Project-Notes/index.md

 aliases = [ "blog/go-notes/"]
 +++

-These are things I want to remember in Go.
-Also see [Go Developer Tooling](@/blog/Go-Developer-Tooling/index.md). and [Go Code Notes](@/blog/Go-Code-Notes/index.md).
+> Engineering is programming integrated over time - [Titus Winters](https://abseil.io/blog/20171004-cppcon-plenary)

  # Motivation

-Simon Willison has a lot of projects - more than 100 of them I think.
-To manage them, he uses some custom tooling, custom libraries, and  a maintenance strategy he calls "[the perfect commit](https://simonwillison.net/2022/Jan/12/how-i-build-a-feature/)"  - each commit contains code changes, docs, and tests.

-I don't have Simon's number of side projects, but I DO have a wife and toddler and I'm not as smart as him anyway.
-I've started adopting similar techniques (though using Go, not Python) to keep my side projects maintainable and fun during my limited time and energy to hack on them.
+I'm managing [enough Go side projects](https://github.com/bbkane/) now that they have "weight" - I'm duplicating and modifying config files for each repo, writing a buncha READMEs, and setting up dependency management.
+I need to keep my side projects maintainable (over years) and fun during my limited time and energy to hack on them, or I'm going to run out of steam.

 In particular, I want the following qualities from my Go projects: